 What do performing arts graduates do?

-Three of the top four jobs held by graduates employed in the UK include actors, entertainers and presenters, arts officers, producers and directors and dancers and choreographers.
+Three of the top five jobs held by performing arts graduates include actors, entertainers and presenters, arts officers, producers and directors and dancers and choreographers.

 |Type of work||Percentage|

-For a detailed breakdown of what performing arts graduates are doing six months after graduation, see What do graduates do?
+For a detailed breakdown of what performing arts graduates are doing after graduation, see What do graduates do?